last updated 30/01/2015

 I’ve seen other myths reported about DC-DC converters.
 For example that they are better for your loads, or provide “better isolation”, or that they help your starter battery charge to a higher capacity or improve longevity in your starter battery.
 These are all untrue.
 Disadvantages of DC-DC converter are numerous as illustrated above.

 Some claim that if cost is not an issue, a DC-DC converter is universally the best solution for a dual battery design.
 Even with infinite budget, I do not believe this to be the case, although DC-DC converters do have advantages that should be considered.
+Any design is a compromise.

 DC-DC Converter with Shorting / Bypass Relay